algoparc/1DVisibilityIndex/README.md

 This is an implementation of the algorithms and datastructures used and described in the papers:

+P. Afshani, M. de Berg, H. Casanova, B. Karsin, C. Lambrechts, N. Sitchinava, and C. Tsirogiannis.
+An Efficient Algorithm for the 1D Total Visibility-Index Problem.
+In Proceedings of the Seventeenth Workshop on Algorithm Engineering and Experiments (ALENEX), 2017.

+P. Afshani, M. de Berg, H. Casanova, B. Karsin, C. Lambrechts, N. Sitchinava, and C. Tsirogiannis.
+An Efficient Algorithm for the 1D Total Visibility-Index Problem and its Parallelization.
+In the Journal of Experimental Algorithms (JEA), Volume 23, Article No. 2.3, 2018.

 ## Algorithms implemented in the code